colefichter/colefichter/README.md

 ## Who am I?

-I'm a software developer with two decades of experience.
+I'm a full-stack software developer with two decades of experience.
 I've worked all over the place: small & big companies, government, startups both funded & bootstrapped.
 You name it, I've done it.

 Over the years I mostly focused on shipping great software to delight my customers.
 I progressed from a new graduate all the way up to Principle Engineer before moving into a formal leadership position to lead a team.